adriaan-vd-graaf/genome_integration/README.md

 van der Graaf, A., Claringbould, A., Rimbert, A. et al. Mendelian randomization while jointly modeling cis genetics identifies causal relationships between gene expression and lipids.
 Nat Commun 11, 4930 (2020). https://doi.org/10.1038/s41467-020-18716-x

+**New in 8th of July 2022**
+MR-link provides the option to run the file for user specified regions, instead of only Ensembl IDs.
+Use the `--region` specifier with a region in the format of `<chr>:<start>-<end>`.
+It now becomes possible to specify arbitrary regions.
+**N.b.** Please make sure the regions are large enough (at least a few megabases) so that pleiotropy correction for MR-link happens correctly

 #### Table of contents
  This readme contains the following information
 * [Introduction](#Introduction)